guillermooo/sublime-undocs/source/extensibility/plugins.rst

 The ``.run()`` method of a window command doesn't require any positional parameter.

+Window commands are able to route text commands to their window's active view.

 Text Commands
 -------------

-Text commands operate at the buffer level, so they require a buffer to exist in order to be available.
+Text commands operate at the view level, so they require a view to exist in order to be available.

-View command instances have a ``.view`` attribute pointing to the view instance that created them.
+Text command instances have a ``.view`` attribute pointing to the view instance that created them.

 The ``.run()`` method of text commands requires and ``edit`` instance as